 - General Test of the Graduate Record Examination (GRE).
 You should request that your standardized test scores be submitted to UConn.
 The GRE code for UConn Storrs is 3915.
 More information on the GRE is available from the Educational Testing Service.

-- When completing the application form, select Education: Educational Psychology (PhD) as the field of study and degree and Gifted and Talented Education as the concentration.
+- When completing the application form, select Education: Educational Psychology (PhD) as the field of study and degree and Giftedness, Creativity, and Talent Development as the concentration.

 Domestic and Permanent Resident Applicants